cn0047/stash/ed/javascript/README.md

 console.log('Code:%s', 200); // Code:200
 ````

+Lexical scope - code author's scope...
+To cheat with lexical scope use `eval` or `with`.

+Runtime scope - Runtime.

+Create new scope - use function or catch block.

+`eval` is slow because no optimizaton for unknown code.

+IIFE - needed for creating new scope, and hide some stuff from outer scope.

+**Hoisting**.
+Variable can be used before it has been declared.
+Hoisting is JS's default behavior of moving all declarations to the top of the current scope.
+JS only hoists declarations, not initializations (definitions or expressions).
+Functions hoisted before variables.
+Hoisting provides ability to create mutual-recursion.

+**Temporal dead zone** - use block-scoped variable (let keyword) before `let` occurs.
+`let` don't hoists.

 **Closure** - if you define a function inside another function,
 the inner function will have full access to all the variables
 that are declared and available in the outer function's scope.